dauwhe/html-first/README.md

 3. **Don’t repeat yourself**. [“Every piece of knowledge must have a single, unambiguous, authoritative representation within a system”](https://en.wikipedia.org/wiki/Don't_repeat_yourself).
 Separating the human-readable table of contents from some machine-readable means maintaining two lists of resources.

 4. **Web publications for all**.
+One reason for focusing on ```nav``` as the glue that holds a publication together is because of the need for a table of contents that is available to humans and assistive technology, and that supports the visual nuance provided by CSS, and the internationalization features of HTML.
 WCAG requires [multiple ways](https://www.w3.org/TR/2008/REC-WCAG20-20081211/#navigation-mechanisms-mult-loc) to navigate multi-document web sites.
 An HTML table of contents is a [primary way](https://www.w3.org/TR/2016/NOTE-WCAG20-TECHS-20161007/G64) to provide such navigation, and is available to assistive technology.
 CSS can help clarify the document structure, or help personalize for users (for example, providing high- or low-contrast options).
 WCAG also requires title and language information, which fit naturally in HTML.

 5. **Web publications everywhere**.
 HTML and CSS can express most of the world’s scripts and languages.